franke92/otherpeoplesnotes/README.md

 ## Future Improvements
 It's possibile to substitute localStorage functionality with some real process of data storage.
-For example it's possible to use (with some little modifications) the resource.service in order to receive from RESTFul web services the notes stored in some database for example and also to push the notes written by the user via POST http request to RESTful web services.
+For example it's possible to use (with some little modifications) the resource.service in order to receive from a GET HTTP request to a RESTFul web services the notes stored in some database and, furthmore, web services can be used to push the notes written by the user via POST http request.